-Valentine’s Day is in a few weeks and to me, Valentine’s Day is a ‘holiday’ full of unspoken expectations.
-According to Fortune.com US Consumers spent about $147 on Valentine’s Day in 2016.
-These are unspoken expectations that your partner /girlfriend/boyfriend will buy you flowers, chocolates, take you out for a romantic candlelit meal, and other cliche acts of devotion or love.
+Happy Valentine’s Day!
+Valentine’s Day is a ‘holiday’ full of unspoken expectations.
+According to Fortune.com US Consumers spent about $18.2 billion on Valentine’s Day in 2017.
+These are often unspoken expectations that your partner /girlfriend/boyfriend will buy you flowers, chocolates, take you out for a romantic candlelit meal, and other cliche acts of devotion or love (interesting, I was also told lots of luxury goods like Louis Vuitton hand bags are bought for Valentine’s Day).
 Frankly, I’d rather have a no spend minimalist Valentine’s Day.

 I have never been one for large displays of romantic gestures.
 I find it cheesy don’t like having attention drawn to myself.
-An ex-boyfriend once bought me a large bouquet of flowers and had it delivered to my workplace.
-Super sweet but it made me quite embarrassed and I didn’t appreciate it as much as he would have liked.
+A guy I was dating once bought me a large bouquet of flowers and had it delivered to my workplace.
+Sure, it was super sweet but it made me very embarrassed to have attention drawn to me at work, and I didn’t appreciate the gesture as much as he would have liked, which I think upset him at the time.

-As we all know, communication is key to relationships and clarifying assumptions.
-This is probably the most important thing you can do before Valentine’s Day to set the tone for Valentine’s Day.
-Discussing your expectations for Valentine’s Day will help decrease the likelihood of hurt feelings and tears on the actual day.
+As we all know, communication is key to relationships and it’s important to clarify assumptions and unvoiced expectations you have of each other.
+This is probably the most important thing you can do before Valentine’s Day in order to set the tone for Valentine’s Day.
+Discussing your expectations for Valentine’s Day will help decrease the likelihood of hurt feelings and disagreements on the actual day.

 My husband is not very romantic and he can be very practical.
+He’s an inner score card type guy.
 It works for us because I’m not very romantic and can be very practical too.
 After we got married, we had the talk about what our expectations were for holidays and ‘special days’, such as Christmas, our birthdays, Valentine’s Day, and our anniversary.
-Setting the tone for the rest of the year helped us understand what we expected on the special day, so there are no hurt feelings.
+Setting the tone for the rest of the year helped us understand what we expected on the special day, so that there are no hurt feelings.

 I read somewhere that your partner is the ‘keeper of your feelings’ so when they respect your feelings and when you respect their feelings, then you know you have a keeper!

-This explains why an elaborate gift ($100+ bouquet of flowers) didn’t really impress me as much as my ex-boyfriend hoped (especially since he was in non-mortgage debt and it was a bone of contention between us at that time).
-My ex-boyfriend’s love language was likely gifts rather than quality time.
+This explains why an elaborate gift ($100+ bouquet of flowers) didn’t really impress me as much as the guy I was dating had hoped (especially since he was in HELOC debt and it was a bone of contention between us at that time).
+Eventually that debt was a deal breaker.

-This is the Humanetrics Myers Briggs Personality test that we did.
+This is the Humanetrics Myers Briggs Personality test that my husband and I did when we were first dating.

 There are 5 Love Languages according to author Gary Chapman: